 During World War II, Flint’s manufacturing capabilities were important for the U.S. military, which Flint supplied with tanks and other tools.
 Flint’s population peaked in the 1960s with nearly 200,000 well-paid residents, with a vibrant Flint Cultural Center to match.
 Since then, the auto industry has shrunken in Flint.
 By 2010, economic hard times had reduced auto jobs to 8000 in the city.
 Most workers left the area to find employment elsewhere.
 Due to dire financial conditions, the Flint city government has been led by state-appointed emergency managers twice (2002-2004 and 2011-2016).

 The city is currently coping with the aftermath of water contaminated with lead, which may have affected recent revitalization and development efforts downtown, in addition to affecting the health of residents.
-Flint also has become the focus of much public health research, including the formation of the Michigan State University-Hurley Children’s Hospital Pediatric Public Health Initiative, led by Hurley Pediatric Residency Program Director Mona Hanna-Attisha MD MPH.
+Flint also has become the focus of much public health research, including the formation of the Michigan State University-Hurley Children’s Hospital Pediatric Public Health Initiative, led by Hurley Pediatric faculty, Mona Hanna-Attisha MD MPH.

 It should be noted that the Flint Cultural Center remains a major commercial and artistic attraction, and downtown thrives with many college students, eateries, entertainment venues, and coffee shops.
 Explore more here: